Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Acknowledgment

 \section{Acknowledgment}

 \fi

-This study is supported under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contribution from Singapore Telecommunications Limited (Singtel), through Singtel Cognitive and Artificial Intelligence Lab for Enterprises (SCALE@NTU).
+This project is funded in part by the Ministry of Education Singapore, under the Tier-1 scheme with project number RG18/22.
+It is also supported in part under the RIE2020 Industry Alignment Fund – Industry Collaboration Projects (IAF-ICP) Funding Initiative, as well as cash and in-kind contributions from Singapore Telecommunications Limited (Singtel), through Singtel Cognitive and Artificial Intelligence Lab for Enterprises (SCALE@NTU).

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }